The passive verb in Arabic | Arabic free course

 Passive weak verb - arabic free courses

-When و comes as the first radical in place of ف in the active voice, the pattern will be the same as فُعِلَ, and we will not observe any changes.
+When و is used as the first radical in place of ف in the active voice, the pattern remains the same as فُعِلَ, and there are no changes in the conjugation.

 3rd person masculine